-The safety of the hearing aid when connected to external equipment with an auxiliary input cable and/or with a USB cable and/or directly, is determined by the external signal source.
-When connected to external equipment plugged into a wall outlet, this equipment must comply with IEC-62368 (or IEC-60065, IEC-60950 until June 20, 2019) or equivalent safety standards.
+The safety of the hearing aid when connected to external equipment (via auxiliary input cable, via USB cable, or directly), is determined by the external equipment.
+When connected to external equipment plugged into a wall outlet, this equipment must comply with IEC-60065, IEC-60950 or equivalent safety standards.